alliance-genome/agr_jbrowse_gff/README.md

 - Processes the GFF in to JBrowse NCList tracks and does search indexing.
 - Uploads all of this to the agrjbrowse S3 bucket.

+# Warning about getting the _latest_ GFF files

+This tool assumes that a human has verified that what is currently in the FMS as the latest GFF3 files are what is desired for this build.
+If that is not the case, the options for dealing with it are doing much of the processing by hand or to modify the the `get_gff_urls.py` in this repo to fetch the GFF3 files you need.

 # Typical workflow

 1. When all of the GFF files are in place in the FMS for the coming release,